Fighting the Tyranny of 'Niceness': Why We Need Difficult Women

 Related Topics

-Helen Lewis argues in this article that feminism must accommodate contradictions and complexity, refusing to reduce the movement to a binary logic of “like or dislike.”
-She advocates for embracing those imperfect, hard-to-categorize, even controversial “difficult women,” because it is precisely these individuals who drive social change.
+Helen Lewis makes a compelling argument that feminism must accommodate contradictions and complexity, refusing to reduce the movement to a binary logic of “like or dislike.”
+She advocates for embracing those imperfect, hard-to-categorize, even controversial “difficult women,” because it is precisely these individuals who drive meaningful social change.
+Her critique strikes at the heart of contemporary feminism’s tendency to demand perfection from its heroes and sanitize its history into a gallery of flawless role models.

-“Difficult” Means Complex: Lewis points out that historically, feminists have often been controversial, their views may have been untimely, but precisely because of this they were able to challenge the existing order.
-She criticizes the over-idealization of “role models” in contemporary feminism, believing this obscures the political nature and struggle of the movement.
+The concept of “difficult” is, Lewis argues, fundamentally about complexity.
+Throughout history, feminists have often been controversial figures whose views may have been untimely or uncomfortable, but precisely because of this they were able to challenge the existing order in ways that “nice” women could not.
+She criticizes the over-idealization of “role models” in contemporary feminism, believing this approach obscures the inherently political nature and struggle of the movement.
+By demanding that feminist figures be universally likable and morally pure, we erase the messy reality of how change actually happens—through conflict, contradiction, and the willingness to be unpopular.

 Related Articles